 Cinta was born to Melati, a strong-minded tiger who took it upon herself to keep the cubs outside for long periods at a time.
 Whilst this was good in terms of acquainting her young to their outdoor surroundings, it had the down side of setting back the zoo's training programme.
 Other factors also limited the amount of time that they were able to spend with the tigers, such as the building of a new exhibit nearby.

 Despite these challenges, they were able to train all their tigers to come inside during morning times and all were comfortable moving on to their training board.

 Cinta’s position on the board was good enough for their senior keeper, Tony Cholerton, to believe there was potential for vaccinating her remotely.
-In the past, Tony had been a model aeroplane enthusiast and for a few years he was also motorbike mechanic, so ultinately he felt he had some useful skills and techology at home he could use.
+In the past, Tony had been a model aeroplane enthusiast and for a few years he was also motorbike mechanic, so ultimately he felt he had some useful skills and technology at home he could use.
 So began the development of Robovacc.

 How does it work?

 By using a wireless video camera Tony was able to send live footage to a tablet which allowed him to monitor Cinta and operate Robovacc remotely using a radio control system.
 This meant that all he had to do was work on getting Cinta into exactly the right position so he could vaccinate her from outside the building.